gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 * *StartAsync*
 	* IF the state is NOT set for the given dialog, prompt the user for the appropriate information and *Wait* for a response
 	* IF the state IS currently set but is NOT valid, notify the user by asking them to provide another value and *Wait* for a response
-	* IF the state is set valid for the given dialog, *Call* the next dialog in the chain
+	* IF the state is valid for the given dialog, *Call* the next dialog in the chain
 * *MessageReceivedAsync*
 	* IF the user provided a valid value for the given dialog, set the state, and *Call* the next dialog in the chain
 	* OTHERWISE, call the base *LuisReservationDialog's* *MessageReceivedAsync* handler, passing the user's response